 Fun fact: wiener schnitzel isn’t from Germany!
 It’s Austrian!
 Wiener means “Viennese.”
 Crazy right?

-Okay, maybe you knew this but I didn’t at first!
+Okay, maybe you knew this, but I didn’t at first!
 That’s why it is so big here.
 And if you are going all the way to Vienna, you’ve got to try it at one of the best spots in town for it: Figlmuller Backerstrasse.
 This place serves up traditional Austrian fare, including their pork schnitzel.
-Pair it with a potato salad with pumpkin seed oil and it is the perfect way to feel like a true Austrian before the next thing on the Vienna itinerary.
+Pair it with a potato salad and it is the perfect way to feel like a true Austrian before the next thing on the Vienna itinerary.

 Figlmuller Backerstrasse Address: Bäckerstraße 6, 1010 Wien, Austria